SumoLogic/sumologic-documentation/docs/metrics/introduction/metric-quantization.md

 metric=CPU_Idle | quantize using max
 ```

-In this case Sumo will automatically determine appropriate quantization interval and quantize to the `max` rollup type.
+In this case, Sumo Logic will automatically determine appropriate quantization interval and quantize to the `max` rollup type.

 :::note
 If the `quantize` operator in your query is preceded by another metrics operator, a rollup type you specify with `using` will be ignored – it will not be applied at the selector level.